RektangularStudios/novellia/README.md

 For a comprehensive list, refer to the [Novellia SDK Documentation on our Wiki](https://rektangularstudios.com/wiki) (TODO)

-Basically, the `novellia` microservice is just a conventional server that abstracts away interaction with Cardano.
+Basically, the Novellia microservice is just a conventional server that abstracts away interaction with Cardano.
 It submits transactions and calls smart contracts so that you don't have to.
 If you know why light wallets exist (e.g. Yoroi, AdaLite), this exists for the same reason.

 Mainstream game developers just don't care about blockchain.
-The APIs exposed by the `novellia` microservice aren't meant to mirror the technicalities of Cardano, they're meant to abstract it away.
+The APIs exposed by Novellia aren't meant to mirror the technicalities of Cardano, they're meant to abstract it away.

 We want developers to call a function like `PostLimitOrderForNFT()` not `CheckIfLiquidityPoolExistsAndWhatAboutTheMarketMakerOhNoAndThenPostLimitOrder()`.